3 Ways to Move to Canada Without Work Experience

 So, you want to move to Canada but don't have any work experience.
-You may be thinking about your chances of gaining the ability to stay in Canada without at least some history of employment.
+You may ask yourself, "Can I immigrate to Canada without work experience?" or "Can I apply for PR without work experience?" and even think it's impossible.
 However, you shouldn't give up just yet.
 Many people believe that you cannot move to Canada without work experience.
 However, this isn't necessarily the case.

 Canada has hundreds of visa and immigration programs.
 Many don't require applicants to have any work experience to be eligible to stay in Canada.
 Many of these programs open up opportunities to becoming a permanent resident in Canada, provided you do what's needed.
 Three primary programs generally give applicants the best chance to live, study and work when they move to Canada without work experience.